 Preparing a list of questions will help you make the most of your time.
 For a meningioma, some basic questions to ask include:

 - How large is my meningioma?

 - Is my meningioma growing?
 How quickly?

-- Do I need treatment now, or is it better to take a wait-and-see approach?
+- Do I need treatment now?
+Or is it better to wait and see?

 - What are the potential complications of each treatment?